 Frank has been a reporter and editor for more than 25 years, beginning as a young journalist in Alabama, where he shared a Pulitzer Prize for coverage of the state’s infant mortality epidemic.
 He was the Texas Headliners Foundation Reporter of the Year for a series of features and investigations at the Houston Post.
 Bass also has worked at the Wall Street Journal and the Associated Press, where he directed computer investigations and shared the Gerald Loeb Award for a series of stories on mishandling of small business loans related to the September 2001 terror attacks in Washington and New York.
 He is the author of three books on data-driven investigations: The Associated Press Guide to Internet Research and Reporting; Health is Everything; and Guide to the Census.

 DIRECTOR OF PRODUCT

-Tien manages Voter’s Edge, a comprehensive online California elections guide, and produces content and communications about online disinformation for Decode Democracy.
+Tien manages Voter’s Edge, a comprehensive online California elections guide, and leads operations for all organizational functions.
 Her background includes a diverse range of experiences in social justice and arts nonprofits, from racial justice and arts activism to oral history and community engagement.
 She holds an MFA in Creative Writing from the University of Michigan and an MA in Social Documentation from U.C.
 Santa Cruz.